 Smithsonian Conservation Biology Institute in Front Royal, Virginia

 We are not currently accepting applications for this course.
 We hope to offer this course next in 2019.
 Check back here for updates.

 The total cost for this course is $2,925.50 (Course fee of $2100 + Housing and Dining Package of $825.50).
 Those applying as citizens of “less-developed” nations qualify for a reduced course fee of $1200, making the total cost including housing (shared double room) and dining package $2025.50.
 Click HERE to check if your country of citizenship qualifies you for the reduced course fee.
 Your total course payment includes:

 - Instruction, course manual, textbooks and other course materials

 - Pick-up and drop-off at Dulles International airport, and transportation for course activities

-- Daily full-service buffet at the SMSC Dining Commons – Dining begins with dinner on Sunday, April 26 and ends with brunch on Saturday, May 9.
+- Daily full-service buffet at the SMSC Dining Commons – Dining begins with dinner on the day before arrival and ends with breakfast on the day after the course concludes.

-- Housing at the SMSC Residential Facility, including a shared room with bathroom (single rooms available at extra cost) – Lodging begins Sunday night, April 26 and check out is Saturday, May 9.
+- Housing at the SMSC Residential Facility, including a shared room with bathroom (single rooms available at extra cost) – Lodging begins the night before arrival and checkout is on the morning after the course concludes.